-Performance testing tool simulates a real-world user behaviour and sends the request to the server in the same manner as a real user does.
+Performance testing tool simulates real-world user behaviour and sends the request to the server in the same manner as a real user does.
 Apart from simulating the activities of a user, it also generates the virtual load on the server.
 And, at last, provides the result.

 A performance testing tool supports 3 major activities of PT:

 - Scripting: To simulate real-world user activity and convert it into a code called Script.

 - Execution & Load generation: To generate the virtual load (called Virtual Users or Threads) and run the script with a generated load.

 - Result Analysis: After execution, prepare the result which shows the performance of the application.

 This is the basic concept of any performance testing tool.

 Many performance testing tools are available in the market.
 Sometimes it is hard to find a suitable tool as per the requirement which needs PoC (Proof of Concept).
 PoC helps to compare the features of the tools and makes it easy to take a decision.

 Basically, Performance Testing tools are of 2 types:

 1. Open Source PT Tools: These tools are free to use.
 Simply download the tool from the official website and install it on the machine.
 Read More >>